PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   triplets use a target-parameterized helper.
 Two invocations use the primary ModelIR and Session layout state; fallback relowering passes `fallback_ir` and no LayoutState, preventing state identity from crossing conversion instances.
-The standalone singleton-MaxPool/consecutive-Reshape pair is not included in this checkpoint.
+The terminal singleton-MaxPool/consecutive-Reshape pair remains outside this target-parameterized helper and owns a separate bounded scope.
 - Two repeated QKV attention prefix/bridge pairs use a two-runner helper-owned scope.
 The four prefix specs and two bridge specs retain exact order and diagnostic grouping.
 Both runners expose optional standalone-compatible